 Many, many times in the years that I have been a Licensed Insolvency Trustee in Toronto I have met people who had very little understanding of how credit works, especially consumer credit.
 In fact, when I started my trustee business one of the first persons who came to work for me had almost zero knowledge of how credit worked.
 Having had years of experience in the consumer credit field, I found that interesting.
 But as I later discovered, this was a much more common situation than I thought.
-I guess that’s where Debt Counsellors in Toronto, or elsewhere, come into the picture.
+I guess that’s where Financial Debt Counselling in Toronto, or elsewhere, come into the picture.

 For some reason Debt Counselling as a preventative measure is not provided in high schools, or anywhere else that I can see.
 But since debt, or at least consumer debt, or consumer credit, is such a prominent part of modern society, maybe we should all try to understand it a bit better.

 Historically consumer credit is a rather recent innovation.
 Before the Second World War it basically didn’t exist.
 In the 1920s and 1930s it was pretty hard for the ordinary working person to get a loan for anything.
 A person could perhaps get a mortgage loan to buy a house, with at least a 25% down-payment.
 But if a family wanted to buy a washing machine they either paid cash, or they bought it on the lay-away plan; i.e. they paid a certain amount every week to the appliance store and when they had paid the full price of the machine, the store would deliver it.
 If a person needed $300 cash he probably went to a pawn shop.
 It was practically impossible to get a loan from a bank, unless they already had a lot of money, so they probably didn’t need it anyway.
 A contradiction, I know.

 So really, in those days people didn’t need much in the way of Debt Counselling.